MicrosoftDocs/quantum-docs/articles/provider-quantinuum.md

 [!INCLUDE [Azure Quantum credits banner](includes/azure-quantum-credits.md)]

 > [!IMPORTANT]
-> Quantinuum target IDs were updated as of \<TBD - DATE\>.
-Both the old and new IDs will be valid until \<TBD - DATE\>, when the old IDs will expire.
-Please update any code or job scripts to reflect the new IDs.
+> Quantinuum target IDs were updated as of October, 2022.
+Currently, both the old and new target IDs are valid, however, the old target IDs will eventually be phased out.
+Please use the new target IDs to submit jobs, and update any code or job scripts to reflect the new IDs.

 | Old target name | New target name |
 | ---- | ---- |